Loading...

 Description

-OS Analogy
+OS analogy

 Core Memory

-Always in-context, immediately available
+Always in context and immediately available

 RAM